byucsstudent/v50/instruction/cow/cow.md

 ## Anatomy and Physiology

+Cows possess a system large quantities of plant matter.
+Their four-compartment stomach, consisting of the rumen, reticulum, omasum, and abomasum, allows them to efficiently extract nutrients from grasses and other forages.
+The rumen, the largest compartment, is a fermentation vat where bacteria break down cellulose.
+This symbiotic relationship is crucial for the cow's survival, as they cannot digest cellulose on their own.

+Cows have a unique dental structure adapted for grazing.
+They lack upper incisors, instead relying on a dental pad to tear off vegetation with their lower incisors.
+Their molars are broad and flat, designed for grinding tough plant material.

+Their skeletal structure is robust, supporting their large size and weight.
+The hooves, made of keratin, are cloven (split into two parts) and provide traction on various terrains.
+The udder, present in females, is a specialized mammary gland responsible for milk production.
+The size and shape of the udder vary depending on the breed and stage of lactation.

 ```masteryls
 {"id":"007fff6e-a001-4ba2-a04d-121bd2667d91", "title":"Unsafe Cow Feed", "type":"multiple-choice", "body":"Which of the following should a cow **never** be fed due to the risk of disease transmission or toxicity?" }
 - [ ] High-quality silage